 This is however missed at workplaces and in day to day life.
 The value placed on talk as opposed to silence is a cultural bias towards talk means that silence is commonly perceived negatively.

 Practice silence at work

 Observing silence in and around life is the ability to think.
 Like listening, it is a skill.
 This is not related to meditation but is the ability to be observant and then to draw further notes about the silence.

 In teaching, educators have been trained to observe the importance of silence for students to learn.
 The paper- Silent pedagogy and rethinking classroom practice: structuring teaching through silence rather than talk1 concludes by proposing that classroom observations should take into account the complex skills of ‘silent pedagogy’ where the teacher makes conscious decisions to abstain from intervention based on continuous sensitive readings of the learning environment.

+Prolonged silence or the missing sound, like due to pandemic, has created numbness in a different form.
 What are the types of sound that you miss about work?
 Give that a moment.
 Ask your team.
 Take a note if it is just the clanking of shoes running for the elevator or is it the laughter of the canteen?
 While writing this, here are some ‘missing’ things that I picked up from linked in post by Meghana Chandani that showed up on my timeline.
 6 out of 9 things she has listed are sound related.